 As you probably know, an Individual Savings Account (ISA) can be a great way to grow your wealth, whether you want to save in cash or invest your money.

 However, since they are primarily designed for UK citizens and residents, moving abroad can throw a spanner into the works.
-As an expat, this may leave you asking yourself, “can I still have an ISA if I live abroad?”
+As an expat, this may leave you asking yourself, what happens to my ISA if i move abroad?

 When it comes to tax rules, making mistakes can be costly and that’s why it’s important to be able to make informed decisions.
 Read on to find out everything you need to know about your ISAs if you’re moving abroad.